monteiz/shared-file-view/README.md

 - Seth Heeren ([@sehe](https://github.com/sehe)), for providing the original approach that underlie SharedFileView.
 - Allen Luce ([@allenluce](https://github.com/allenluce)), for creating the [`mmap-object`](https://github.com/allenluce/mmap-object) package that inspired SharedFileView.

 Without the the contributions of Seth Heeren and the pioneering work of Allen Luce, SharedFileView would not be possible.
-We are grateful for their efforts and for making their work available under the MIT License.
+I am grateful for their efforts and for making their work available under the MIT License.